hputnam/Becker_E5/Data/WGBS/Becker_WGBS_Workflow.md

 ### Samples 19, 16, and 2 have low data coverage

-# create a file with positions found in all samples at specified coverage
+# 6) Create a file with positions found in all samples at specified coverage

 ```